leveo09/amazon-product-substitute-classification/README.md

 * Performed exploratory data analysis and data cleaning
 * Processed numerical and categorical features using scikit-learn pipelines
 * Applied feature scaling and one-hot encoding
-* Built and trained a neural network using PyTorch
+* Built and trained a neural network using PyTorch or
 * Evaluated model performance using validation metrics including F1 score and ROC-AUC
 * Optimized classification thresholds to improve predictive performance

 Results

 The final model achieved a validation F1 score above 0.70 after threshold optimization and was used to generate predictions on unseen product pairs.

-Skills Demonstrated

-* Machine Learning
-* Data Analysis
-* Feature Engineering
-* Data Preprocessing
-* Neural Networks
-* Model Evaluation
-* Python Programming